 Accommodation budget travel in Bolivia

 One way to lessen your accommodation expenses is if you have to go to a certain place via bus or any transportation on a long-distance trip, it will be nice to hop on that ride at night so you can sleep while on the road.
 But if you plan to stay within the city, private hostel rooms will cost at least $10 to $15 a night.

 The best value in the country are family-run hotels which are often called Hostals or Alojamientos.
 It may be a bit pricier than the usual hostel room for $50 and up but it will make you feel home and comfortable.

 If you want to visit attractions and/or join trips and tours around Bolivia, there are expensive and cheap ones.
 Depending on where you want to go or what experience you are looking for, you can go on Salt Flat tour in 1 day for $20-25 to $90 if you decide to explore the salar for a few days.

 Other museums has no charge, as well as the churches.
 A 2 day Maragua Crater Trek costs $65 per person while a tour of the Potosi Mines costs $14 per person.

 Local transportation in Bolivia

 Bus is the main mode of transportation in Bolivia.
 There are buses for longer trips on terminals and some that are for shorter trips.
 They follow set routes, with the route numbers or letters usually marked on a placard behind the windshield.
-Their buses also differs on the way the seat reclines.
+Their buses also differ on the way the seats recline.
 Shorter bus routes in Bolivia are serviced by minibuses, referred to locally as “micros”.